24 Indian Books To Celebrate Grandparents Day

 Co-written by Mahatma Gandhi’s own grandson, this powerful story offers a unique glimpse into the relationship between little Arun and his famous Bapuji.

-Children will relate to Arun’s struggles with anger and self-control, while parents will appreciate the way Gandhi’s timeless message of peace and nonviolence is woven into a personal, heartfelt tale.
+Children will relate to Arun’s struggles with anger and self-control.
+At the same time, parents will appreciate the way Gandhi’s timeless message of peace and nonviolence is woven into a personal, heartfelt tale.

 Ammama's Sari

-This wordless picture book celebrates the little wonders of childhood through a grandmother’s sari.
+This wordless picture book celebrates the little wonders of childhood through the lens of a grandmother’s sari.
 To the young girl in the story, Ammama’s sari isn’t just fabric—it’s a swing, a hiding place, a comfort blanket, and a world of imagination.

 What Happened to Grandpa